-The Benefits are that this single Initiatives Amendment authorizes Direct Initiatives that provide Solutions to numerous Problems now and in the future; congressional and constitutional problems that Congress cannot solve.
-About 15 problem examples that Initiatives can solve, and which Congress cannot solve, are shown in detail below.
+The Benefits are that this single Initiatives Amendment authorizes Direct U.S. Initiatives that provide congressional and constitutional Solutions to numerous Problems that Congress cannot solve.

 This single Initiatives Amendment Solution provides an effective, relatively quick, and comparatively inexpensive method for resolving numerous problems and it is the only way to permanently restrain Oligarchy or worse.

-- Advisory Initiatives may lead to Solutions that cannot be found any other way for complex problems where the People must compromise.
+Advisory Initiatives can lead to Solutions that cannot be found any other way for complex problems where the People must compromise.

 We have used automation since the first water wheels in the 3rd century BC.
 The industrial revolution was from about 1760 to 1840.
 Replacement of human labor with automation has continued to expand since then.
 Often, but not always, good jobs requiring higher mental skills were available to employ those replaced by automation.
 But today’s new highly intelligent machines and robots are beginning to eliminate many high mental skills jobs too.

 From a Corporate perspective, automation and robots have huge benefits; they work 24×7 (four times more than a human); never complain or strike; involve no hourly labor costs, only initial investment plus maintenance; rarely make an error.
 For example, intelligent automation is coming to road vehicles (video) making many professional drivers redundant.
 Similar human replacements are expected in many other occupations.
 The resulting extra corporate income does not have to be shared with workers.

 As things are, many more humans will soon have no jobs, no income, no money, no hope.
 Many corporations will make excellent profits; Plutocrats will temporarily prosper.
 But who will buy all their products?